Prepaid funerals and funeral bonds: a family planning ahead with a funeral adviser

 1. Confirm the current interest rate and whether it is fixed or variable.

-2. Check the ATO threshold (currently $15,500, indexed) and confirm your bond does not exceed it if pension exemption matters to you.
+2. Check the current allowable limit with Services Australia (it is indexed each 1 July) and confirm your bond does not exceed it if pension exemption matters to you.

 3. Understand the nominated funeral director arrangement: is it locked to one provider or flexible?